ltw-webdev-4/curriculum/pattern-library-set-up.md

   - title: "Make the shared CSS file"
     before: |
       Next up we’ll create a shared CSS file, named `theme.css`.
-In here we’ll be putting a bunch of CSS variables and styling foro the general typographic tags for your website.
+In here we’ll be putting a bunch of CSS variables and styling for the general typographic tags for your website.
     folders:
       - label: "ecommerce-pattern-library"
         type: folder